pascalpp/backbone-marionette-overview/presentation.md

 Let’s make a layout view!

-TODO: show people view with first/last sort buttons in the head

 !

 #### Using Marionette.LayoutView
-# Define a template with some regions
+# 1. Define a template with some regions

 [reveal]